-- typecheck.out: The final error messages produced by javac, comprising the results of type-checking obtained with the latest iteration of WPI (i.e., using the most precise, consistent set of annotations). - build\output.txt: Logs collected from compiling the target project without the Checker Framework, using the build file found at the top-level directory. - wpi-stdout.log: The results of type-checking with each candidate set of annotations, concatenated together in the order in which the annotations were inferred.
-The final results (i.e., those obtained using the most precise, consistent set of annotations) will appear at the end of this file. - wpi-stdout-\: These files are separate from the logs in wpi-stdout.log.
-They may be useful in the case where dljc is not working as expected. - toplevel.log: The log of the command executed at the top-level of the target directory to invoke whole-program inference. - javac.json: The list of all .java files for which inference was attempted by wpi.sh, and the options passed to javac. - stats.json: Statistics from the invocation of wpi.sh on the target project, including build time, the number of built.jar files, the number of executable .jar files, the number of javac invocations, and the number of source files.
+- typecheck.out: The final error messages produced by javac, comprising the results of type-checking obtained with the latest iteration of WPI (i.e., using the most precise, consistent set of annotations). - build_output.txt: Logs collected from compiling the target project without the Checker Framework, using the build file found at the top-level directory. - wpi-stdout.log: The results of type-checking with each candidate set of annotations, concatenated together in the order in which the annotations were inferred.
+The final results (i.e., those obtained using the most precise, consistent set of annotations) will appear at the end of this file. - wpi-stdout-: These files are separate from the logs in wpi-stdout.log.
+They may be useful in the case where dljc is not working as expected. - toplevel.log: The log of the command executed at the top-level of the target directory to invoke whole-program inference. - javac.json: The list of all .java files for which inference was attempted by wpi.sh, and the options passed to javac. - stats.json: Statistics from the invocation of wpi.sh on the target project, including build time, the number of built.jar files, the number of source files.